 HNK Solicitors HNK Solicitors

-Your right to remain silent – what are UK Miranda Rights?
+Miranda Rights UK: Your right to remain silent explained

-In recent years, distrust in the police has grown, almost reaching a fever point last year after the murder of Sarah Everard by Wayne Couzens, a Met police officer, and the tone-deaf mismanagement of the vigil that followed.
+In recent years, distrust in the police has grown with high-profile incidents of misconduct and criminality by police, such as the murder of Sarah Everard by Wayne Couzens, a Met police officer, and the tone-deaf mismanagement of the vigil that followed.
 A YouGov poll from late 2021 found that almost half of all people surveyed had lost faith in the police to carry out their duties, with those still confident in them firmly in the minority of the population.

 Unsurprisingly, public interest in your rights when being arrested has exploded, and many are curious about the UK Miranda Rights.
 It’s more important than ever to know what your rights are and what behaviour is – and isn’t – acceptable when dealing with the police to protect yourself from harm to yourself or your reputation.